lewisccx/Team2/README.md

 2. Select a "Level" (1-5) you desire (level details will be displayed on the screen)
 3. Select a "Vehicle" you desire
 4. Select "Play" option to play the game
-5. Explore the map and answer questions and practise safe riding with the app.
+5. Explore the map by pressing on the screen to move forward and face the direction you would like to turn in the game.
+Answer questions and practise safe riding with the game.
 Have fun with the game!

 ### Developer Manual
 1. All the elements displayed (included vehicle, buildings, pedestrian and etc) in the game are located in the “VRsafeRiding ” > “Assets” folder